Bradford-Lee/Professional-README-Generator/README.md

 ## Description

 This node.js application quickly creates a Professionaly README Generator for any user for their new project.
-This challenge allows us to get familiar with node.js, the terminal, and javascript.

 Below is a walkthrough video that demonstrates how the user invokes the application from the command line and how the user would enter responses to all the prompts in the application.